 - Directory of sleep and wellbeing specialists https://islagrace.ca/sleep-specialist-directory/

-- Dr. Greer Kirshenbaum https://www.nurture-neuroscience.com/sleep-support
+- Dr. Greer Kirshenbaum https://www.nurture-neuroscience.com/one-on-one-sessions

 - Rocio Zunini https://www.newbornparents.net/infant-sleep-support/